 The Physics of Height and Wobble

-Standing desks at 45-50” height create a significant lever arm.
-The same force that causes negligible movement at sitting height (28-30”) produces noticeable sway at standing height because the moment arm is nearly double.
-Mass at the top (your monitor) amplifies this further.
+At 45–50” standing height, the same force that causes negligible movement at 28–30” sitting height produces noticeable sway because the moment arm is nearly double.
+Mass at the top — your monitor — amplifies this further.
+This is unavoidable on any desk; better-built frames minimize it but don’t eliminate it.

 Acceptable wobble: